12 Best Tips To Stop Skin Picking And How To Heal Its Wounds

 Here are the reasons we pick our skin:

-- Skin Infections: Acne, psoriasis, eczema, or fungal infections could trigger skin itching and picking.
+- Skin Conditions: Acne, psoriasis, eczema, or fungal infections could trigger skin itching and picking.

 - Skin Dehydration: Dry skin also triggers skin picking.
 Even your lips, cuticles, elbows, and the soles of your feet could go dry.